 Is your sweet Tabby giving your Mastiff a run for his money in the drool department?
-These moments of drooling in cats are totally normal alongside biscuit making—or when your cat is uber relaxed.
-You might have also noticed a dribble of drool when your cat is stressed or afraid, a situation that requires your attention but probably not a trip to the ER.
+These moments of drooling in cats are totally normal alongside kneading—or when your cat is uber relaxed.
+You might have also noticed a dribble when your cat is stressed or afraid, a situation that requires your attention but probably not a trip to the vet.

 But at other times or in excess, drool is a warning sign that something else is going on.
 Drooling in cats could indicate a dental issue or injury, ingestion of something toxic, or an internal illness.
 Cats are pretty good at hiding their discomfort, so sometimes drool might be the first indication that your cat isn’t feeling well.
 Here’s what drooling in cats could indicate.

 Wondering why your cat drools when you pet her?
 Some cats (like mine) are just happy droolers, and that’s normal cat behaviour.
 There doesn’t seem to be any definite answers as to why some cats are happy droolers and others aren’t.
 But basically, happy cats that drool are so relaxed that their facial muscles relax—and they begin to blissfully slobber.
 Happy drooling in cats is habitual, meaning your cat will have this characteristic from kittenhood to adulthood.
 If the drooling suddenly appears, that’s a sign something else might be going on.

 If you notice drooling during a car ride, fireworks, or another stressful situation, your cat might be a nervous drooler.
 It’s not uncommon for nausea to accompany the drooling and the salvation might be due to your cat preparing to vomit.
 The drooling (and nausea) should stop once the stressful experience has ended.